 The Gunnison Sage Grouse is found in parts of Utah and Colorado.
 It’s estimated there are only 4,800 of them left.
 The largest population of the species, about 4,000 grouse, inhabits the Gunnison Basin.

-Last November, the Forest Service listed the Gunnison Sage Grouse as a threatened species under the Endangered Species Act.
+Last November, the federal government listed the Gunnison sage grouse as a threatened species under the Endangered Species Act.
 That doesn’t mean, though, that the fighting over this contentious bird is done.